hausdorff/davidbalbert.github.com/_posts/2015-02-09-kernel-latency.md

 This is the central question behind [the recent OSDI paper](https://www.usenix.org/system/files/conference/osdi14/osdi14-paper-peter_simon.pdf) by Simon Peter *et al*.

-And, perhaps the most interesting thing I've learned is that the answer is actually no: **today, the main impediment to I/O performance seems to be the OS kernel itself.**
+Perhaps the most interesting thing in the paper is that the answer is actually no: **today, the main impediment to I/O performance seems to be the OS kernel itself.**

-In one striking experiment, they take simple commodity hardware and attempt to determine the latency of a simple read and a simple write in Redis, on commodity hardware.
+In one striking experiment, they take commodity linux and attempt to determine the latency of a simple read and a simple write in Redis on commodity hardware .
 In particular:

 * They receive a 1 KB of packet from the wire.
 * They either read or write some data in Redis.
 * They repeat this 1,000 times and average the time consumption.
-* They run all of this on commodity Linux, and a commodity server
+* They run all of this on commodity Linux, and a commodity server.
   * *i.e.*, about $1200 worth of gear: Dell PowerEdge R520 has Intel x520 10G NIC and Intel RS3 RAID 1GB flash-backed cache, Sandy bridge CPU, 6 cores, 2.2 GHz.
-* They Process all data in a single thread.
+* They process all data **in a single thread**.

-The results striking:
+The results are striking:

 **Read (in-memory):**